portersherman/p5_osc_boilerplate/README.md

 The host machine can send OSC messages from server-side programs (such as Max/MSP) to front-end javascript on client machines.

+"receiveOsc()" can be found in sketch.js "sendOsc('/address', [values])" can be called anywhere in front-end javascript

 To build, run "npm install" from the project root, and "npm start" on the host machine.
 Connect clients using through the host machine's public IP on port 8000